 A narcissists love bombing.

 It takes an average of seven attempts to get out of an abusive relationship and stay out of an abusive relationship.
-Narcissists, through their many manipulation tactics, brainwash people into losing reality, and they use many Lies to keep their targets hooked.
+Narcissists, through their many manipulation tactics, brainwash people into losing reality.
+They use many Lies to keep their targets hooked.
 Often people stay because they don’t see what’s happening to them.
-Then when we wake up it’s like weaning ourselves off a highly addictive drug to break free, we know we shouldn’t be with them, yet without them, we can feel so lost and in so much pain.
-We know we need to move on, yet the narcissist is on a continuous loop within our thoughts, we would like answers, we would like closure.
+Then when we wake up, it’s like weaning ourselves off a highly addictive drug to break free, we know we shouldn’t be with them, yet without them, we can feel so lost and in so much pain.
+We know we need to move on, yet the narcissist is on a continuous loop within our thoughts.
+We would like answers.
+We would like closure.
 We can go through questions of.
 Was it that bad?
 Did that happen?
 Was it me?
 As we struggle to handle our Self-Doubt and begin to think clearly for ourselves again.

-Narcissists use so many manipulative games throughout the relationship, and lies to psychology brainwash those around them, one of those is the idolisation stage, and the intermittent play nice stages they take us through during there idolising of us, so we doubt ourselves all the more.
+Narcissists use so many manipulative games throughout the relationship and lies to psychologically brainwash those around them.
+One of those is the idealisation stage.
+The intermittent play nice stages they take us through during their idealising of us, so we doubt ourselves all the more.

 The idealisation stage is where the narcissist will often plan a Fake Future with us.